sourcegraph/about/content/blogposts/2023/llm-mental-models.md

 A really good code search engine?
 With the best code intelligence that's getting better and more comprehensive all the time?
 Sourcegraph here, reporting for duty!

 There's much more to be said here, but this is why so many people look at Sourcegraph and think we are _perfectly_ positioned to build amazing things using AI + Sourcegraph's code intelligence and search.
-Everything we've built so far can be put to work feeing context into a smart LLM.
+Everything we've built so far can be put to work feeding context into a smart LLM.
 (Again, see Steve Yegge's blog post [Cheating Is All You Need](https://about.sourcegraph.com/blog/cheating-is-all-you-need), and the graphic at the top of our [5.0 announcement blog post](https://storage.googleapis.com/sourcegraph-assets/blog/5.0/cip-diagram.png).)

 Cody is essentially like a power user of Sourcegraph that can run 1000 searches and read 1000 code files in the blink of an eye, and condense all that information into a single answer (or the right code) for a user within seconds of them starting to use Sourcegraph.
 (And the same kind of LLM-based application can and will be built on any other kind of good search engine and dataset.)